1 euro coin: Minting

-One-euro coins have been produced every year in Belgium, Finland, France, the Netherlands and Spain.
-In Austria, Germany, Greece, Ireland, Luxembourg, Portugal, San Marino and the Vatican City no €1 coins were minted dated 1999, 2000 and 2001.
+One-euro coins have been minted every year since 1999 in Belgium, Finland, France, the Netherlands and Spain.
+In Austria, Germany, Greece, Ireland, Italy, Luxembourg, Portugal, San Marino and the Vatican City no €1 coins were minted dated 1999, 2000 and 2001.
 In Monaco, no €1 coins were minted in 1999, 2000, 2005, 2008 and 2010.
 Malta did not issue €1 coins in 2009.
 Slovenia and Slovakia have produced coins every year since their respective entries to the eurozone.

 Proof €1 coins are minted by the majority, but not all, of the eurozone states.

-One of the most valuable planned issues of a €1 coin was by Vatican City in 2002, which may sell for several hundred euros.
+One of the most valuable planned issues of a €1 coin was by Vatican City in 2002, which may sell for several hundred euro.
 However, the French mint marks were mistakenly not placed on some 2007 Monaco coins which are hence worth more than €200 to collectors.

 PP means the proof-condition coins.

 Numbers means if more than one coin was minted in that year in that condition by the country.
 In Germany, there are five mint marks, so they mint ten types of coins in every year.
 In Greece, there were coins in 2002 which were minted in Finland with S mint mark.
 In the Vatican, there were coins minted with John Paul II's effigy, and with "Sede Vacante" image in 2005.